smart-classic/smart_docs/guide/quickstart.md

 ## The Complete App

-So, to display the patient's medications, we set up an HTML list, \<ul>, and we append to it with the name of each drug in our iteration:
+To display the patient's medications you first set up an HTML unorderd list &lt;ul&gt;, and then you append list items (&lt;li&gt;s) to it with the name of each drug:

 {% highlight html %}
     <!DOCTYPE html>